-13 February 2018 marks the 10th anniversary of the National Apology to the Stolen Generations, who suffered as a result of past government policies of forced child removal and assimilation.
+13 February 2019 marks 11 years since the National Apology to the Stolen Generations, who suffered as a result of past government policies of forced child removal and assimilation.

-It is important, that as a nation, we commemorate this significant milestone, acknowledging the wrongs of the past, while reflecting on the work that still needs to be done to address the impacts of unresolved trauma.
+It is important, that as a nation, we commemorate and acknowledge the wrongs of the past, while reflecting on the work that still needs to be done to address the impacts of unresolved trauma.